Pozimek/RetinaVision/README.md

 	opencv (for running examples only, might be replaced by imageio soon) CUDA

+## Download
+Depending on how you download the package, the line endings of .pkl files can be changed causing the following error when running the demo:

+	ModuleNotFoundError: No module named 'numpy.core.multiarray\r'

+On Windows you have to download the package as a .zip and unpack it to prevent this issue.
+Using *git clone* might be safe on Ubuntu, but hasn't been tested.

 ## Installation
 After installing all of the requirements, navigate to the RetinaVision directory and run: